How to reduce eye floaters naturally

 Certain lighting can make you more aware of floaters as well.
-Be sure to dim indoor lights when they are too bright for your eyes or use lamps instead of overheads.
-On the contrary, if you're trying to read in a dimly lit room, you may need to increase the light to prevent eye strain.
+Be sure to dim interior lights when they are too bright for your eyes or use lamps instead of overheads.
+On the contrary, if you’re trying to read in a dimly lit room, you may need to increase the light to prevent eye strain.

 If bright, outdoor environments seem to aggravate floaters, wearing sunglasses with proper ultraviolet (UV) protection is a good idea.